joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/10/us/politics/trump-rally-montana.html

 **Susan Wojcicki, Former Chief of YouTube, Dies at 56**\
-`The business executive helped turn Google into an internet juggernaut and became one of the most prominent women on Silicon Valley.`\
+`The business executive helped turn Google into an internet juggernaut and became one of the most prominent women in Silicon Valley.`\
 https://nytimes.com/2024/08/10/business/susan-wojcicki-dies.html